 At our last inspection in September 2017, we were graded a good school.

 At Great Sampford we take a justifiable pride in the standards of learning the children achieve in all areas of the curriculum.
 However, some of these subjects are more easily quantified than others.
 Specifically the Government collects data on the achievements of the children and the end of their Early Years Foundation Stage, again at the end of Key Stage 1 and finally at the end of Key Stage 2.
-I can confidently report that at all three of these points the children at Great Sampford have always performed at a level that is often considered to be well above the National Average.

 Please see attachment above